Licensing Guides

 ADDITIONAL WORK EXPERIENCE FOR MASTER LICENSE: A candidate for master plumber must have had a valid journeyman plumber license for two years within the five years preceding the exam and have been employed in the plumbing trade for the past two years or be a registered mechanical engineer.

 TAKE LICENSING EXAM AND PAY EXAM FEE: After getting the documented work experience as a journeyman, you can register to take the plumbing examination.
-You must include the exam fee of $150 for the master plumber examination payable to the Kentucky State Treasurer, and provide a passport-sized color photograph taken within the past six months.
+You must include the plumber exam fee of $150 for the master plumber examination payable to the Kentucky State Treasurer, and provide a passport-sized color photograph taken within the past six months.

-APPLY FOR MASTER PLUMBER LICENSE: Once you’ve passed the exam and have all the other documentation you need for demonstrating you’ve fulfilled the work experience requirements, a journeyman can apply for a master plumber license.
+APPLY FOR MASTER PLUMBER LICENSE: Once you’ve passed the exam and have all the other documentation you need for demonstrating you’ve fulfilled the work experience requirements, a journeyman can apply for a master plumbing license.
 The annual fee for a master license is $250.
 All licenses expire at the end of the license holder’s birth month.
 You will need to renew your license every year.

 PROVIDE PROOF OF INSURANCE: Master plumbers must provide proof of general liability insurance of at least $250,000, and submit proof of compliance with workers' compensation and unemployment insurance laws of the Commonwealth.

 It will take a minimum of four years to qualify to take the master plumber license exam in Kentucky and a minimum of two years to qualify to take the journeyman exam.
-However, you will be working and accumulating the necessary experience—and can be earning money—the whole time.

 Kentucky Plumber Training Programs and Schools

 Plumbers are responsible for a lot more than just fixing leaks or clogs.
-They design, install and renovate systems that carry liquids or gasses.
+They design, install, and renovate systems that carry liquids or gasses.
 There are many programs to get the training you need to become a plumbing professional in Kentucky.
 You’ll need two years as an apprentice.

 You can find a contractor or company with an opening or enroll in a trade school or union apprenticeship program.
 Those programs can often help connect you with a licensed master plumber to oversee your apprenticeship after you’ve completed the course work for a certificate or associate’s degree.
 It’s not unusual for community colleges to offer plumbing degree programs in combination with a closely related field like gas technology or heating.
 Completion of a two-year plumbing course counts as one year of experience.